-The following instructions are based on experience with thousands of Rhinoplasty surgeries.
-They are designed to answer most questions that may arise regarding what you should and should not do after surgery.
-You and your family should read these several times to familiarize yourselves with them.
-Attempt to follow them faithfully, because those who do so generally have the smoothest post-operative course following your Rhinoplasty.
+The following instructions are based on our experience with thousands of rhinoplasty surgeries.
+This information will answer most questions that arise regarding what you should and should not do after surgery.
+You and your family should read through this information several times so that you become thoroughly familiar with it.
+Follow these instructions as faithfully as possible, because those who do so generally have the smoothest post-operative course following their rhinoplasty.

 Every operation, no matter how minor, is accompanied by swelling of the surrounding tissues.
 The amount of swelling varies from person to person.
-Because of the looseness of facial tissue, the swelling is more pronounced and the facial features may appear distorted.
+Because of the looseness of facial tissue, the swelling is more pronounced in this area, and your facial features may appear distorted.
 Medication will be recommended to minimize swelling.
-Continuous adequate hydration and elevation help.
+Continuous adequate hydration and elevation will help.

-Typically the swelling will peak the second or third day after your surgery.
-Generally it will be worse when you first arise in the morning; proof that it is better to remain elevated as much as possible.
-This is not serious and is not an indication that something is wrong.
-Swelling always eventually subsides and your face will return to normal.
+Typically, the swelling will peak the second or third day after your surgery.
+Generally, it will be worse when you first arise in the morning—proof that it’s better to remain elevated as much as possible.
+This is not serious, and is not an indication that something is wrong.
+Swelling always eventually subsides, and your face will return to normal.
 You can help the swelling to subside in several ways:

 - Keep your face elevated with your head above the heart, even while sleeping.
 A recliner comes in handy.
 Pillows will work, but your head may slip off your pillow while sleeping.
-This will only cause increased facial swelling and prolong your nasal stuffiness.
-The main point is to keep the head above the heart, as swelling, bruising and blood all follow gravity and flow downhill towards the heart
+This will only cause increased facial swelling and may prolong your nasal stuffiness.
+The main goal is to keep your head above your heart, as swelling, bruising, and blood all follow gravity and flow downhill towards the heart.

 - Avoid bending over or lifting for about two weeks.
 Besides aggravating swelling, these activities may raise the blood pressure and cause bleeding.

 - Avoid hitting or bumping your new nose.
-It is wise not to pick up small children or pets, and you may need to sleep alone for two weeks after your operation.
+Do not pick up small children or pets, and you may need to sleep alone for two weeks after your operation.

-- Continue to sleep with the head of the bed elevated for at least two weeks, or until your swelling and stuffiness have subsided to your satisfaction.
+- Continue to sleep with the head of your bed elevated for at least two weeks, or until your swelling and stuffiness have subsided to your satisfaction.

-- The application of cool therapy to the eyes and forehead may soothe discomfort and somewhat reduce swelling for the first couple of days.
-Apply gel ice compresses or baggies of frozen peas across each eye as continually as possible during the first night and next day after discharge.
-But be very careful that the weight of the compresses does not put pressure on the splint or cause the tape to become wet with condensation.
+- The application of cool therapy to your eyes and forehead may soothe discomfort and somewhat reduce swelling for the first couple of days.
+Apply gel ice compresses or baggies of frozen peas across each eye as continually as possible during the first night and next day when you return home.
+But be very careful that the weight of the compress(es) does not put pressure on the splint or cause the tape to become wet with condensation.

-- Avoid tanning the face for several months.
+- Avoid tanning your face for several months.

 - When showering, try to minimize water exposure to the nasal dressing.
-Wash below your neck first.
-Then, shampoo and wash your face and promptly exit the shower and dab the face and dressing dry.
+Wash below your neck first, then shampoo and wash your face and promptly exit the shower.
+Dab your face and dressing dry gently.
 Do not soak the dressing.
-Water coming in contact with the face should come from the tap, not from bath water or basin.
+Water coming in contact with your face should come from the tap, not from bath water or basin.

 - Beginning the morning after your surgery, attempt to flush out each nostril with Afrin exactly four times each day.
-This will reduce bleeding, swelling, obstruction and crusting.
-Failure to use the Afrin as instructed will result in complete nasal obstruction from large crusts and scabs which can be uncomfortable to remove.
+This will reduce bleeding, swelling, obstruction, and crusting.
+Failure to use the Afrin as instructed will result in complete nasal obstruction from large crusts and scabs, which can be uncomfortable to remove.
 In theory, the Afrin should pass all the way through both nasal passages and be expelled through the mouth.
 For the first few days, the Afrin will not readily pass all the way through the nose.
 This is expected.
-So, in order to minimize crusting until you can sniff the Afrin all the way back, simply lie flat on your back, and apply two big raindrops of Afrin into each nostril and allow it to percolate into the nose for a few minutes.
+So, in order to minimize crusting until you can sniff the Afrin all the way back, simply lie flat on your back, and apply two big drops of Afrin into each nostril, and allow it to percolate into the nose for a few minutes.
 After a few days, you will succeed at sniffing the Afrin all the way back through each nostril.
-Typically one side will open a day or two before the other side.
+Typically, one side will open a day or two before the other side.
 Avoid any forcible blowing of the nose for several weeks.
-And, when you eventually do sniff, DO NOT compress the opposite nostril as you might normally do to avoid tearing some delicate internal sutures.
-Manipulating your nasal tip might cause a twisted nasal tip.
+When you eventually do sniff, DO NOT compress the opposite nostril as you might normally do.
+If you attempt to do this, you might tear some delicate internal sutures.
+Also note: manipulating your nasal tip might cause a twisted nasal tip.

-- The night of surgery and for the first day or two, there will be nearly constant blood tinged nasal drainage.
+- The night of your surgery and for the first day or two following, there will be nearly constant blood-tinged nasal drainage.
 This is entirely normal, since no nasal packing is typically used.
 It may be quite bloody soon after you arrive home from surgery as the vasoconstrictors used during surgery wear off.
-Simply remain calm, quiet and elevated, and change the drip pad as instructed as often as necessary.
-As long as you remain calm and quiet, within a few hours, the bleeding will slowly diminish in quantity and become more watery.
-Apply and change the 4X4 gauze as necessary as we will teach you in recovery.
-Do not use Kleenex.
-If you are tempted to use Kleenex, it is time to reapply the drip pad.
-Kleenex is paper, and paper has wood chips.
-Frequent dabbing with Kleenex can actually abrade the delicate nasal skin.
+Simply remain calm, quiet, and elevated, and change the drip pad as instructed as often as necessary.
+As long as you remain calm and quiet, within a few hours, the bleeding will slowly diminish in quantity and will become more watery.
+Apply and change the 4x4 gauze as necessary, as we will teach you in recovery.
+Do not use a tissue.
+If you are tempted to use a tissue, it’s time to re-apply the drip pad.
+Tissue is paper, and paper has wood chips in it.
+Frequent dabbing with a tissue can actually abrade the delicate nasal skin.
 Most people can discontinue using the drip pad after a day or two.

-Do not take any blood thinning medications such as aspirin or Advil until cleared by our office.
+Do not take any blood thinning medications such as aspirin or Advil until they are cleared by our office.

 Self-Cleansing of the Nose

-Sleeping can be difficult after surgery, due to nasal obstruction, discomfort, and elevation.
+Due to nasal obstruction, discomfort, and elevation, sleeping can be difficult after surgery.
 This will get easier night by night.
-If you are still having troubles with insomnia after a night or two, you can try over the counter Benadryl 50mg, or Tylenol PM.
+If you’re still having troubles with insomnia after a night or two, you can try over-the-counter Benadryl 50mg, or Tylenol PM.
 No Advil PM.
 If you desire a prescription sleeping medicine after a night or two, just let us know.
 However, it can be hazardous to combine various sedatives such as narcotics with sleeping medicines.
-Decide for yourself what your chief concern is- pain, insomnia, or anxiety- and we will work with you to make you as comfortable as we safely can.
+Decide for yourself what your chief concern is—pain, insomnia, or anxiety—and we will work with you to make you as comfortable as we safely can.

-It is not unusual for an individual to go through a period of mild depression after the surgery.
+It’s not unusual for an individual to go through a period of mild depression after the surgery.
 No matter how much they wanted the operation beforehand and how much they were told about what to expect post-operatively, they are shocked when they see their face swollen and perhaps discolored.
 If this is how you feel, be realistic and realize that this is a very temporary condition which will subside shortly.
-The best “treatment” consists of busying one’s self with the details of post-operative care and trying to divert one’s mind.
+The best treatment consists of staying busy with the details of post-operative care and trying to divert your mind.

 Keep a Stiff Upper Lip

-The upper lip is a key area in rhinoplasty surgery since much of the work is done near this area.
+The upper lip is a key area in rhinoplasty surgery, since much of the work is done near this area.
 Therefore, you should not move it excessively as long as the bandage is in place so that the healing tissues are not disturbed.
+This means:

 - Avoid excessive grinning and smiling.

-- Do not pull the upper lip down as women do when they apply lipstick.
+- Do not pull your upper lip down (like women do when they apply lipstick).

 - Apply lipstick with a brush.

-- The upper teeth should be brushed with a soft toothbrush.
+- Brush upper teeth with a soft toothbrush.
 The lower teeth may be brushed as usual.

-- Avoid gums or foods that are hard to chew.
-Soups, mashed potatoes, stewed chicken, yogurt or any easily chewable food is permissible.
-French bread, etc. should not be eaten.
+- Avoid gum or foods that are hard to chew.
+Soups, mashed potatoes, stewed chicken, yogurt, or any easily chewable food is permissible.
+French bread, steak, etc. should not be eaten.

 Contact lenses may be inserted a day or two after surgery.